dxxiogo/stock-manager-backend/README.md

-Developed with passion by Diogo
+Developed with ❤️ by Diogo